-10.3.3 UART1 Divisor Latch Registers 0 and 1 (U1DLL - 0xE001 0000 and U1DLM - 0xE001 0004, when DLAB = 1)
+10.3.3 UART1 Divisor Latch registers 0 and 1 (U1DLL - 0xE001 0000 and U1DLM - 0xE001 0004, when DLAB = 1)

-The UART1 Divisor Latch is part of the UART1 Baud Rate Generator and holds the value used to divide the VPB clock (PCLK) in order to produce the baud rate clock, which must be 16x the desired baud rate (Equation 2).
+The UART1 Divisor Latch is part of the UART1 Fractional Baud Rate Generator and holds the value used to divide the clock supplied by the fractional prescaler in order to produce the baud rate clock, which must be 16x the desired baud rate (Equation 4).
 The U1DLL and U1DLM registers together form a 16 bit divisor where U1DLL contains the lower 8 bits of the divisor and U1DLM contains the higher 8 bits of the divisor.
 A 0x0000 value is treated like a 0x0001 value as division by zero is not allowed.
 The Divisor Latch Access Bit (DLAB) in U1LCR must be one in order to access the UART1 Divisor Latches.

 Details on how to select the right value for U1DLL and U1DLM can be found later on in this chapter.